kristopolous/tube-get/README.md

 # tube-get

 There's a bunch of adult content video sites out there.
+This is a browser independent easy way to download their content for free.

 The business models are fairly similar: You watch an allotment of videos in their embedded player per some time period and then you have to pay.